vasanthgogineni/service-graphs-grafana/README.md

 # Enabling Service Graphs and L3 metrics in Grafana using Grafana Beyla, OpenTelemetry Collector, and Grafana Tempo
-Service graphs for a kubernetes cluster can
+Service graphs for a kubernetes cluster can Service graphs help you to understand the structure of the system.
+Provide a high-level overview of the health of your system.
+Service graphs display error rates, latencies, as well as other relevant data.
+Provide an historic view of a system's topology.

 <img width="1792" alt="Screenshot 2024-08-08 at 2 49 27 PM" src="https://github.com/user-attachments/assets/79940bcb-276e-41ca-b396-1f92b69250fd">